La 2 Cat: Usage of Catalan

-The remaining 40-50% of its schedule will consist of programs in Spanish, in most cases shared with the national La 2 channel, including documentaries, cultural and divulgative programming.
-Some of these can be offered with Catalan subtitles, but it's not predicted that all of them will be dubbed.
+The remaining 40–50% of La 2 Spanish-language programming, including documentaries, cultural, and divulgative programming, could be offered with Catalan subtitles, but it was not predicted that all of them will be dubbed.

-Although RTVE sources have expressed the will that the channel will become largely or entirely spoken in Catalan at a mid-term, there is no formal compromise or calendar to achieve the 100% goal.
-Such question is evaluated by the Catalan Audiovisual Council (Consell de l'Audiovisual de Catalunya, CAC), who also assured continuity, budget and the exclusive use of Catalan in the channel.
+Although RTVE sources have expressed the will that the channel will become independent at a mid-term, there is no formal compromise or calendar to achieve the 100% goal.
+Such question is evaluated by the Catalan Audiovisual Council (CAC), who also assured continuity, budget and the exclusive use of Catalan in the channel.

-The project was born in the context of problems with the reduction of the general usage of Catalan, especially among the youth.
-RTVE presented 2Cat as a tool to revert this trend and reinforce the presence of Catalan in the audiovisual landscape.

 Programming

-La 2 Cat revealed its weekday programming in July:
+La 2 Cat revealed its initial weekday programming in July 2025: